Taylen Green: Arkansas

 On December 11, 2023, Green announced he was transferring to Arkansas.
-In his debut against the Arkansas-Pine Bluff Golden Lions, Green threw for 229 yards and 2 touchdowns through the air, as well as 88 yards and another 2 scores on the ground, winning the game, 70–0.
+In his debut against the Arkansas-Pine Bluff Golden Lions, Green threw for 229 yards and two touchdowns through the air, as well as 88 yards and another two scores on the ground, winning the game, 70–0.
 In his next game against the 16th ranked Oklahoma State Cowboys, He threw for 416 yards and a touchdown, while adding 64 more yards rushing on 18 attempts, but lost 39–31, in overtime.
-He ran for 96 yards and 2 touchdowns in his next game against the UAB Blazers.
-On October 26, against the Mississippi State Bulldogs, he passed for 314 yards and 5 touchdowns, while also adding 79 yards rushing, leading the Razorbacks to a victory over the Bulldogs, 58–25.
-In the Liberty Bowl against the Texas Tech Red Raiders, he passed for 341 yards on only 11 completions with 2 passing touchdowns, and added 81 yards rushing and a touchdown on 15 attempts.
+He ran for 96 yards and two touchdowns in his next game against the UAB Blazers.
+On October 26, against the Mississippi State Bulldogs, he passed for 314 yards and five touchdowns, while also adding 79 yards rushing, leading the Razorbacks to a victory over the Bulldogs, 58–25.
+In the Liberty Bowl against the Texas Tech Red Raiders, he passed for 341 yards on only 11 completions with two passing touchdowns, and added 81 yards rushing and a touchdown on 15 attempts.
 The Razorbacks beat the Red Raiders 39–26, and Green was named the Liberty Bowl MVP.
-In 2024, he started every game and threw for 3,154 yards with 15 touchdowns, 9 interceptions, while also adding 602 yards on the ground with 8 rushing touchdowns.
+In 2024, he started every game and threw for 3,154 yards with 15 touchdowns, nine interceptions, while also adding 602 yards on the ground with eight rushing touchdowns.

-Green has elected to return to Arkansas for his senior season in 2025.
+Green elected to return to Arkansas for his senior season in 2025.